-Long, Sleek & Shiny
+Long, Sleek, and Shiny

-Bright-hued hair is definitely a look.
+Bright-hued hair is a look.
 If you’re feeling cold feet, test out the purple waters with a warm plum tint like this one.
 It’s fail-safe, and the relaxed, tousled style works flawlessly with the warm hue.

 Short, ultra-saturated coils will always make a statement—and they work for any hair length.
 You can keep it closely cropped in the summer months and let it grow (with or without touching up your roots) when you're ready.

-Try a deep burgundy tint if you’re a little nervous to take the plunge.
+Try a deep burgundy tint if you’re a little nervous to take the purple plunge.
 It’s still statement-making and stylish, but slightly more subtle than a neon hue with its reddish undertones.
 We can’t guarantee you won’t eventually be inspired to go bigger and brighter, though.

-Rich & Subtle
+Rich and Subtle